 - Sansón and Me is Not Your Average Film About Immigration February 27, 2023

 Rodrigo Reyes is a Mexican-American filmmaker with experience working in the criminal justice system as an interpreter.Artist Bio

-Set in rural California, director Rodrigo Reyes’s documentary is moving portrait of the unlikely friendship of two Mexican migrants, told within the frame of the dramatic the clash between systemic forces and personal choices that envelop young, incarcerated men of color in America.
+Set in rural California, director Rodrigo Reyes’s documentary is a moving portrait of the unlikely friendship of two Mexican migrants, told within the frame of the dramatic clash between systemic forces and personal choices that envelop young, incarcerated men of color in America.
 This film combines a vibrant exploration of the cinematic form with a strikingly intimate portrait of the fault-lines in our society.